 fbpx

-The modern homeschooling movement is over thirty years old.
-Thousands of families across the country know the benefits and blessing of home education.
+The modern homeschooling movement is over forty years old, and thousands of families across the country know the benefits and blessings of home education.
 While some families homeschool their children from the beginning, others are drawn to home education after struggling in the public school system.
+We asked homeschool parents and graduates to share their stories.

 Looking for more information about homeschooling?